 Matthew Perry (Friends, Studio 60 on the Sunset Strip) guest stars as aloof West Beverly tennis star Roger Azarian.
 Brandon angles to score an interview with him for the school paper only to find he has homicidal (& suicidal) thoughts after reading his screenplay, which hits a little too close to home after Brandon meets his overbearing father (Nicolas Coster).
 Fun to see Perry in a serious role 4 years before playing sarcastic Chandler Bing on NBC’s Friends.
 He’s quite good playing the brooding, boozing high schooler with a death wish.
 It would’ve been nice to see him stick around, but like other one-shot guests, we never see Azarian again.

-Poor Donna; with a reaction like Brenda’s, you’d have thought she died.
+Poor Donna; with a reaction like Brenda’s, you’d have thought she’d died.

 Spring Training (April 25, 1991)

 I am dying.
-With the end of 90210‘s first season looming, there are a couple important episodes left to go that affect the overall arc & story of the show… alas, this isn’t one of them.
+With the end of 90210‘s first season looming, there are a couple important episodes left to go that affect the overall arc & story… alas, this isn’t one of them.
 But let me tell ya – it’s a doozy, & I’m still dying from laughter as I write this.

 When Jim hurts his back on the first day of practice, Brandon & Steve take over coaching his little league baseball team, complete with snot-nosed, smart-ass, stuck-up Beverly Hills players & their parents.
 Meanwhile, Brenda falls in love with a stray dog she names Wally, urging Jim & Cindy to let her keep it.

-This episode had me dying in tears of laughter throughout.
+This episode had me dying in tears throughout.
 The producers attempt at subtle earnestness in tackling class warfare through youth baseball comes off completely “on-the-nose” to hilarious effect.
 To start with, there’s the snobby rich guy’s kid on the team Brandon is coaching, who doesn’t listen or mind, & is un-coachable.
 During the first day of practice, the little shit pokes fun at a quiet, chubby red-headed kid who has no skills.
 Steve immediately calls the chubby kid out for picking his nose & makes him run a lap.
-When Brandon tells Steve he thought he was a little harsh, Steve says the kid’s grossing him out, and “the last thing we need is a booger-picker playing second base!”
+When Brandon tells Steve he thought he was a little harsh on the lil guy, Steve says the kid’s grossing him out, and “the last thing we need is a booger-picker playing second base!”

-Meanwhile, Brenda has trouble getting the parents to let her keep Wally the mutt, who’s definitely no Benji.
-In the middle of arguing about it, Jim reminds her of Mr. Pepper, a dog who was apparently “left out to die in the freezing snow” back in Minnesota, to which Brenda hilariously exclaims: “I was 9 years old…how was I supposed to know about windchill factors??”
-Can you imagine a show today taking such a lighthearted attitude toward the death of a pet?
+Meanwhile, Brenda has trouble getting her parents to let her keep Wally the mutt, who’s certainly no Benji.
+In the middle of arguing about it, Jim reminds her of Mr. Pepper, a dog apparently “left out to die in the freezing snow” back in Minnesota, to which Brenda hilariously exclaims: “I was 9 years old…how was I supposed to know about windchill factors??”
+Can you imagine a show today taking such a flip, lighthearted attitude toward the death of a pet?

 Back on the diamond, we learn Nat also coaches a youth baseball team, but his team sucks (they can’t even afford their own uniforms), especially their second baseman, who can’t make a play to save his life.
-The little shits on Brandon’s team poke fun at and ridicule him during a practice game that winds up so lopsided that Nat “stopped keeping score in the second inning.”
-But when it comes time for a second practice game (which has Steve salivating: “If we clobber these nerdballs, it would be great for team morale!”), Nat recruits Dylan to help coach (“bad boy” Luke Perry looking hilariously skinny & nerdy in his over-tight, 80s-era baseball uniform, evoking the exact opposite of his cool, brooding character’s persona) & brings in a ringer — a girl who can knock the ball outta the park…& who can pitch, too!
+The little shits on Brandon’s team poke fun & ridicule him during a practice game that winds up so lopsided that Nat “stopped keeping score in the second inning.”
+But when it comes time for a rematch practice game (which has Steve salivating: “If we clobber these nerdballs, it would be great for team morale!”), Nat recruits Dylan as an assistant coach (“bad boy” Luke Perry looking hilariously skinny & nerdy in his over-tight, 80s-era baseball uniform, evoking the exact opposite of his cool, brooding character’s persona) & brings in a ringer — a girl who can knock the ball outta the park…& can pitch, too!